 The remarketing agents will be entitled to receive a fee from amounts on deposit in the remarketing fee account in connection with their services rendered for each reset date.
 The remarketing agents also will be entitled to reimbursement from the trust, on a subordinated basis, or from the administrator, if there are insufficient Available Funds on the related distribution date, for certain expenses associated with each remarketing.
 The fees associated with each successful remarketing and certain out-of-pocket expenses with respect to each reset date will be payable generally from amounts on deposit from time to time in the remarketing fee account.
 On each distribution date that is one year or less prior to a reset date, Available Funds will be deposited into the remarketing fee account, prior to the payment of interest on any class of notes, in an amount up to the Quarterly Funding Amount.
-If the amount on deposit in the remarketing fee account, after the payment of any remarketing fees therefrom, exceeds the Reset Period Target Amount, the excess will be withdrawn on the distribution date immediately following the related reset date, deposited into the collection account and included in Available Funds for that distribution date.
-In addition, all investments on deposit in the remarketing fee account and included in Available Funds for that distribution date.
-Also, if on any distribution date a Class A Note Interest Shortfall would exist, or if on the maturity date for any class of class A notes, Available Funds would not be sufficient to reduce the principal balance of that class to zero, the amount of the Class A Note Interest Shortfall or principal deficiency, as applicable, to the extent sums are on deposit in the remarketing fee account, may be withdrawn from that account and used for payment of interest or principal on the class A notes.
+If the amount on deposit in the remarketing fee account, after the payment of any remarketing fees therefrom, exceeds the Reset Period Target Amount, such excess will be withdrawn on the distribution date immediately following the related reset date, deposited into the collection account and included in Available Funds for that distribution date.
+In addition, all investments on deposit in the remarketing fee account will be withdrawn on the next distribution date, deposited into the collection account and included in Available Funds for that distribution date.
+Also, if on any distribution date a Class A Note Interest Shortfall would exist, or if on the maturity date for any class of class A notes, Available Funds would not be sufficient to reduce the principal balance of such class to zero, the amount of such Class A Note Interest Shortfall or principal deficiency, as applicable, to the extent sums are on deposit in the remarketing fee account, may be withdrawn from that account and used for payment of interest on or principal of the class A notes.

 The remarketing fee account is held by the indenture trustee for the benefit of the remarketing agents and the class A noteholders.
-As of the October 2015 distribution date, there was \$630,000.00 on deposit in the remarketing fee account.
-In connection with a successful remarketing of the class A-5 notes on the January 25, 2016 reset date, the remarketing agents will be paid a remarketing fee by the trust in an amount not to exceed \$630,000.00.
+As of the October 2015 distribution date, there was \$1,673,000.00 on deposit in the remarketing fee account.
+In connection with a successful remarketing of the class A-7A notes on the January 25, 2016 reset date, the remarketing agents will be paid a remarketing fee by the trust in an amount not to exceed \$1,673,000.